awsdocs/aws-lambda-developer-guide/doc_source/API_RemovePermission.md

 # RemovePermission<a name="API_RemovePermission"></a>

+Removes permissions from a function\.
 You can remove individual permissions from an resource policy associated with a Lambda function by providing a statement ID that you provided when you added the permission\.

-If you are using versioning, the permissions you remove are specific to the Lambda function version or alias you specify in the `AddPermission` request via the `Qualifier` parameter\.
+When you remove permissions, disable the event source mapping or trigger configuration first to avoid errors\.

+Permissions apply to the Amazon Resource Name \(ARN\) used to invoke the function, which can be unqualified \(the unpublished version of the function\), or include a version or alias\.
+If a client uses a version or alias to invoke a function, use the `Qualifier` parameter to apply permissions to that ARN\.
 For more information about versioning, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.

-Note that removal of a permission will cause an active event source to lose permission to the function\.

 You need permission for the `lambda:RemovePermission` action\.